-Viljanen, whose previous running adventures include crossing the Kalahari and Sahara deserts, is wearing Movesense’s programmable motion and heart rate sensors during the run.
+Viljanen, whose previous desert running adventures include crossing Kalahari and Sahara, is wearing Movesense’s programmable movement and heart rate sensors during the run.
 Movesense sensors transfer Viljanen’s running data and body parameters wirelessly to the support car that has a receiver with Movesense data gateway and a satellite connection to transmit data to Wakeone for visualization, and then to Yle.
 In addition, an external GPS antenna is connected to the Movesense gateway to provide speed, distance and location information.

 As a result, the information from the sensors is included in Yle Sport’s online service as a real-time dashboard that summarizes the progress of the run to the audience on a map, in numbers and simple visualizations of conditions and situations along the route.